 Change the culture of least resistance

 Littering happens for myriad complex reasons and is difficult to control.
-Picking up litter happens for few simpler reasons and is therefore easier to influence.
+Picking up litter happens for a few simpler reasons and is therefore easier to influence.

 Pushing at an open door